rlvlad/wt-project-2025/docs/src/sections/css_rules.typ

   }
   ```,
   [
-    The menus are of `entry-button` class, which can exists _only_ in a `side-bar` container (as seen in the first line of the previous source code extract).
+    The menus are of `entry-button` class, which can exist _only_ in a `side-bar` container (as seen in the first line of the previous source code extract).
 They are horizontally centered.

     The class `icon`, `.title` can exist only inside the `entry-button` -- thus they can exist only inside the `side-bar` class.
   ]